 Empowerment and Community Development

-In the beginning of the program, the Certificate Holder, through MDPI, is responsible to conduct a needs assessment, not just based on interviews with fishers but also with representatives of the community.
+At the onset of the program, the Certificate Holder, through MDPI, is responsible to conduct a needs assessment, not just based on interviews with fishers but also with representatives of the community.
 From this needs assessment, it is expected that the Fisher Association will have ideas on what to spend their Premium Fund.
 Later, Fisher Associations will build their sourcing plan (which is a forecast of their catch for the coming year), estimate how much premium they will get in a year and develop a premium plan where they decide how they will spend their Premium Fund.

 Data Productions and Premium Program